usnistgov/labbench/doc/guide/03_detailed_usage/01 device.md

 3. Refer to the instrument programming manual to add one command at a time, testing each by verifying on the instrument itself
 ```

-## Comparison against direct implementation with pyvisa
+## Comparison: direct pyvisa implementation
-As a point of comparison, suppose we implement our example by writing our own class from scratch, without labbench.
-It might look like this:
+To help understand the example above, here is a similar class written from scratch, written in a more typical python class style:

 ```{code-cell} ipython3
 import pyvisa